hpcaitech/ColossalAI/docs/source/en/basics/booster_plugins.md

 Compatibility problems will be fixed in the future.

+> ⚠ This plugin can only load optimizer checkpoint saved by itself with the same number of processes now.
+This will be fixed in the future.

 ### Gemini Plugin

 This plugin implements Zero-3 with chunk-based and heterogeneous memory management.
 It can train large models without much loss in speed.
 It also does not support local gradient accumulation.
 More details can be found in [Gemini Doc](../features/zero_with_chunk.md).

 {{ autodoc:colossalai.booster.plugin.GeminiPlugin }}

+> ⚠ This plugin can only load optimizer checkpoint saved by itself with the same number of processes now.
+This will be fixed in the future.

 ### Torch DDP Plugin